Frequently Asked Questions

 What about summer funding?

-Specifics differ between the College of Arts and Sciences and the College of Engineering and Natural Sciences, but in general TURC will provide funding for at least one summer for students who wish to conduct work on TURC related projects.
+Specifics differ between the Henry Kendall College of Arts and Sciences, the Collins College of Business, and the College of Engineering and Natural Sciences, but in general TURC will provide funding for at least one summer for students who wish to conduct work on TURC related projects.
 In order to receive funding for summer research, students must maintain a minimum GPA of 3.0.